Turning off people's lights would give a whole new meaning to "zero day flaw".

 Fujitsu’s CTO has sketched a nightmare vision of lightbulbs turning on their human masters in massive denial of service attacks if industry doesn’t get a grip on the security of the “internet of things”.
-And even if they don’t get that incandescent, the much vaunted internet-connected lightbulb leaves users open to having their …
+And even if they don’t get that incandescent, the much vaunted internet-connected lightbulb leaves users open to having …

 Turning off people's lights would give a whole new meaning to "zero day flaw".